-For the deliverables peer review process, the QAM has created an internal review plan, where partners have been assigned to peer review SENTINEL deliverables (two (2) reviewers per deliverable) (see Deliverable D8.5).
+For the deliverables peer review process, the QAM has created an internal review plan, where partners have been assigned to peer review SENTINEL deliverables (two (2) reviewers per deliverable) (see also D8.6).
 A peer review template has been created for this purpose and can be found in the shared repository as SENTINEL_Peer_revew_document.docx.

-Finally, the PC has provided a template reporting form, which will be used by the consortium partners to report on their progress on a quarterly basis.
-These quarterly reports will be annually compiled by the PC into the project progress report.
+Finally, the PC has provided a template reporting form, which is used by the consortium partners to report on their progress on a quarterly basis.
 The reporting form template is in Word format and can be found in file SENTINEL_tec_reporting_template.docx.